tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 1. Instructor Do: Welcome and Refresher Demo (5 min)

 In this section, you will provide an overview of today's lesson and then get started with a warm-up activity focused on returns.
+Data for this activity was retrieved from [NASDAQ](http://nasdaq.com).

 **File:** [Slides]()